zuri-training/Proj-T_C_GEN__Team-77/README.md

 Also, i installed django-extensions and python-decouple.

-I generated the secret key using python manage.py generate_secret_key andi hid the secret key using python decouple
+I generated the secret key using python manage.py generate_secret_key and i hid the secret key using python decouple